PetoSisan/DPO/README.md

 # DPO
 Welcome to the DPO repository.
-Thi project helps to automate the filling of binding statement DPO (**Záväzné vyjadrenie DPO**) for **Západoslovenská distibučná a.s.** company.
+This project helps to automate the filling of binding statement DPO (**Záväzné vyjadrenie DPO**) for **Západoslovenská distibučná a.s.** company.

+## Disclaimer
+- Information and error messages are written in Slovak, as this is more convenient for the users of this product.
+- I am **not** affiliated with *Západoslovenská distibučná a.s.* in any way.
+This project was created for my father, who works there, to help automate part of his workflow.

 ## Requirements
 1. The `.xml` file named `šišan.xml` is required as a structuted request data which are then parsed.
-This request is required by Project sponsor.
+This exact request (including naming of the `.xml` file) is required by Project owner.
 2. The file `VZOR - Záväzné vyjadrenie DPO.docx` serves as a **template** from which program generates binding statements.

 These files are **not** added to this repo for security reasons.